ggarcia24/aws_documentation/analitics/Kinesis.md

 ## Questions / Flashcards

-- What's the maximum retention period on a Kinesis Stream?:: Data can be retained for a maximum of 7 days ^1610117701501
+- What's the maximum retention period on a Kinesis Data Stream?:: Data can be retained for a maximum of 365 days ^1610117701501
+- How can I improve the throughput in cases of multiple consumers or Kinesis Data Streams?:: Enable enhanced fanout feature